VMware to Proxmox

 Downtime windows, owner signoff, and rollback checkpoints are built into each wave.

-Backup and restore paths are validated before production migration begins.
+Backup and restore paths are validated before production migration begins, with dedicated coverage at proxmoxbackup.in.

 TCO evidence